Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 The information captured in test reports offers an array of quality metrics, such as the pass/fail rate of test cases, defect trends and overall testing coverage.
 A lot can be learned from test reports as they provide a reference for future projects, which helps teams learn from past experiences and avoid repeating mistakes.
 By detailing defects and issues found during testing, test reports assist in identifying potential risks associated with the software.
 These insights help the decision-makers in a project to make informed decisions about whether the software is ready for release, requires further testing or needs corrective actions.

-Types of test reports
+Types of Test Reports

 Test reports can be broadly categorized into three types.